pytorch/serve/examples/torch_tensorrt/torchcompile/T5/README.md

-[T5](https://huggingface.co/docs/transformers/en/model_doc/t5#inference) is an encode-decoder model used for a variety of text tasks out of the box by preprending a different text corresponding to each task.
+[T5](https://huggingface.co/docs/transformers/en/model_doc/t5#inference) is an encode-decoder model used for a variety of text tasks out of the box by prepending a different text corresponding to each task.
 In this example, we use T5 for translation from English to German.

 ### Pre-requisites